-Regular admission requires students to satisfy the GRE Analytical Writing (3.0) and GPA (2.8) requirements.
+Regular admission requires students to satisfy the GRE (3.0/850) and GPA (2.8) requirements.
 This is a two-year 60 credit hour program with students completing 15 credit hours per semester.
 The Full Time curriculum begins in the fall semester.
+MSW students must earn at least 33 semester hours at Savannah State University in the MSW Program.